 You’re so bright your doctor’s prescribed you a dimmer switch.
 You’re so able to multitask, you’re reading this whilst unicycling.
 You’re so self-motivated, you’ve already applied for the job and you haven’t even read the description yet.
-You obsess about detail, you crush deadlines, you’re as organised as the mafia and change gear like Lewis Hamilton.
-You’re discrete like Bond, professional like Jobs and you understand why a job description like this should be fun to read.
+You’re as discreet as a diplomat, deadlines are a doddle and detail’s in your DNA.
+With tact in one hand and organisation in the other, you spin plates to circus-level standards – and you understand why a job description like this should be fun to read.

 We work with some of the best brands in the world and we expect all the people who work with us to consider themselves as ‘creatives’ and demonstrate superhuman powers.
 You’ll be showing off your ability to complete complex tasks and projects quickly with virtually no guidance by reacting with appropriate urgency to situations that require a quick turnaround.
 Sound fun?
 Sound challenging?
 Want to bake cakes for the team each morning?
 Great!

 What do our account managers actually do at big fish?